control.StateSpace

 frequency_response(omega=None, squeeze=None)[source]

-Evaluate the linear time-invariant system at an array of angular frequencies.
+Evaluate LTI system response at an array of frequencies.

 Parameters